JsBergbau/MiTemperature2/README.md

 `Notification handle = 0x0036 value: f8 07 4a d6 0b`
 f8 07 is the temperature as signed INT16 in little endian format.
 Divide it by 100 to get the temperature in degree Celsius 4a is the humidity.
-Only integer output :( d6 and 0b are unknown to me.
-Tell me if you know what these values mean.
+Only integer output :( d6 and 0b are the battery voltage in Millivolts in little endian format.

 ### Troubleshooting
 Sometimes script fails to connect and tries to connect forever.